dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/authentication/index.md

 Great, now you can always remember where you veered off course and made this terrible decision to add authentication to your lovely content platform.

-You will end up with 3 server urls at the end of this: A surge url for loading the frontend, a herokuapp url for the api server, and a mLabs mongo database url (which we won't need to actually know but *heroku* will automatically help connect to).
+You will end up with 3 server urls at the end of this: A netlify url for loading the frontend, a herokuapp url for the api server, and a mLabs mongo database url (which we won't need to actually know but *heroku* will automatically help connect to).

 We'll be working on both the api server and frontend app.